 Customer Analysis is a golden key for businesses to explore new avenues of customer happiness.
 This is the practice where you don’t just put your products and services for sale for everyone out there, but specifically for those who really need/buy them.

 Among the many, many tools that we see businesses using to radically amplify their sales, Customer Analysis is by far one of our favorites.
 After all, today it is all about personalized experiences for customers and clients, isn’t it?
-If you don’t have a clear picture of how customer analytics is and why it is important, this article is for you!
+If you don’t have a picture of what customer analysis is and why it is important, this article is for you!

 The whole premise of this customer data analysis is to make sure your customers buy from you again - and perhaps that is why of the 92% C-level executives who rely on data for marketing insights, a whopping 81% do so to understand their customers according to this study.